Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Reasons Not To Take The LSAT

-There are several reasons you may want to consider skipping the LSAT and instead relying other admission factors to help you get accepted into law school.
+There are several reasons why you may want to consider skipping the LSAT and instead rely on other admission factors to help you get accepted into law school.

 Save Time and Money: Preparing for and taking the LSAT can be a significant investment of time and money.
 By skipping the LSAT, aspiring law students can save on test preparation costs and focus their time on other aspects of their application.
 For example, LSAT prep courses from the likes of Kaplan and Princeton Review can take several weeks to complete.